dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/authentication.rst

 Skipping Authentication
 -----------------------

-There is the possibility to turn skip authentication and use a hardcoded user (Lothar Schmidt).
-In **application.conf** set the ``skip-authentication = true`` and Lothar Schmidt will be always assumed.
+There is the possibility to turn skipping authentication on and use a hardcoded user (Test User).
+In **application.conf** set the ``skip-authentication = true`` and Test User will be always assumed.

 Sipi (Media Server)